 The arching stems of the moth orchid (Phalaenopsis spp.) sway gently under the numerous white, pink, yellow, spotted or variegated blossoms.
-Moth orchids thrive in partial to full shade outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 12 and in bright, filtered light indoors.
+Moth orchids are perennials in partial to full shade outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 12, although they also grow in bright, filtered light indoors.
 While home gardeners normally propagate orchids by separating plantlets or "keikis" from the parent plant, you can use agar to grow phalaenopsis orchids from seeds.
 Be aware that it is a long process, and your baby orchids may take five to seven years before they produce flowers.

 About Phalaenopsis Orchids